 Ken Arkind – Poetry Editor

-Ken Arkind is an American National Poetry Slam Champion, Tedx Speaker, Nuyorican Poets Cafe Grand Slam Champion and published author who has performed his work in 49 States, 6 countries and at over 200 colleges and universities.
+Ken Arkind is an American National Poetry Slam Champion, Tedx Speaker and published author who has performed his work in 49 States, 6 countries and at over 200 colleges and universities.
 He is the founding Program Director of Denver Minor Disturbance, an independent literary arts organization dedicated to helping Colorado youth find voice through the mediums of poetry and performance.
-Ken is the author of Denver (Fast Geek Press, 2013), Coyotes (Penmanship Books, 2014).
-He works as the current poetry editor for Suspect Press magazine.
+Ken is the author of Denver, and Coyotes.